 Note: This will enable email notifications for both extract refresh failures and flow failures.

 After you are done setting values, you must run the following command:

 tsm pending-changes apply

 The pending-changes apply command displays a prompt to let you know this will restart Tableau Server if the server is running.
 The prompt displays even if the server is stopped, but in the case there is no restart.
-You can suppress the prompt using the --ignore-prompt option, but this does not change the restart behavior.
+You can suppress the prompt using the --ignore-prompt option, but this does not change the restart behaviour.

-To configure email notification for a site:
+To configure notification for a site: